 At Lice Be Gone's head lice treatment center in Bergen County, NJ, we are 100% effective in removing the lice and nits.
-We use no chemicals.
-Call us today!
+Our lice salon is run by Linda Strand, a registered nurse for over 30 years.
+We are 100% chemical free and weekend and night appointments don't cost extra.

 Lice Removal in Bergen County